yamunariver/Az104/README.md

+## You have a Microsoft Entra tenant.

+Your company has several offices in the same region.
+Each office has a dedicated IT staff.

+You need to ensure that the IT staff in each office can manage passwords for their users and administrators.

+Which two actions should you perform?
+Each correct answer presents part of the solution.

+Select all answers that apply.

+`Assign the Helpdesk Administrator role.`

+`Assign the Password Administrator role.`

+`From the Azure portal, add administrative units.`

+` From the Azure portal, create a new custom role. `

+` You must create an administrative unit and the Helpdesk role assignment allows members to change password for both users and other administrators. `

 ## You have an Azure subscription that contains a tenant named contoso.com.

 All users in contoso.com are currently able to invite external users to B2B collaboration.